 Citizens of the EU-EEA can also benefit from the ERASMUS programme in Spain.
 The ERASMUS programme is designed for students of the EEA-EU plus Turkey wishing to study in an other EU-EEA country.
 Diplomas and degrees obtained abroad in the framework of the ERASMUS programme are valid in your home country via the European Credit Transfer and accumulation System (ECTS).
 ERASMUS grants are also available to students who carry out studies in another european state via the programme.

-Study in Spain - formalities for citizens from outside the EU-EEA:
+Formalities for citizens from outside the EU-EEA

 Citizens from outside the EU-EEA must apply for a "D" visa "Visado Estudiante - Abierto" in order to attend a course of more than 90 days in Spain.
 Visa applications should be sent from outside Spain to a Spanish embassy or consulate abroad.
 The visa application documents' checklist includes: a passport valid six months after return, 3 Schengen visa application forms duly completed, 3 passport-sized photos, proof of enrollment in a Spanish school or university; a medical certificate (required if you intend to study in Spain for more than six months), attestation of health insurance, financial statements and proof of payment of tuition fees.